SWEDES: TheWayTheyWere

 Although the community of those last-living-links to the foundational history of Bethany College, Lindsborg and surrounding communities may be dwindling, individually and corporately they are participating in their own Swedish American Smoky Valley studies for cultural conservation purposes.
 But what happens when they are gone?

-After pouring over a hundred years of Smoky Valley history for over a decade, it is true that I am now more concerned about the fate of this foundational history more now than before, because there is just so much of it!
-There is too much for the Lindsborg museum to work with.
+After traveling through over a hundred years of Smoky Valley history for over a decade, it is true that I am now more concerned about the fate of this foundational history than before.
+The reason why is because there is just so much of it!
+There is too much to expect that the

-Since Lindsborg's Swedish-American Folklife Institute of Central Kansas, there certainly have been wishes that it was still in Little Sweden, and there must be thoughts and conversations now and then that some kind of an "institute" is really needed now than ever before, for studying the Swedish history, culture, and traditions to protect these, preserve these, promote these and restore these where needed.
-If the community understands this need, it will rise to the occasion as it always has in past decades for such other cultural needs -- the "town and the gown,"* Lindsborg and Bethany, moving forward together for future generations.
+Since Lindsborg's Swedish-American Folklife Institute of Central Kansas, there certainly have been wishes that it was still located in Little Sweden, and there must be some thoughts and conversations that some kind of an "institute" is really needed now more than ever before, for studying the Kansas Smoky Valley Swedish history, culture, and traditions in order to protect these, preserve these, promote these and restore these where needed.
+If the community is educated about this need and understands it, it will rise to the occasion as it always has in past decades for such other cultural needs to address such issues -- the "town and the gown,"* Lindsborg and Bethany, moving forward together for future generations.
+Discourse on such Swedish American issues has always been a part of this Swedish American community's identity!

 * An expression from one of Dr. Emory K. Lindquist's books.